Key Points

 - 1 in 3 premium pet food buyers value sustainability enough to switch brands

 What does this mean?
 Despite the challenges standing in the way of sustainable pet food packaging, consumer demand is high.
+Shopping for sustainable pet food packaging allows consumers to make environmentally responsible choices.
 Brands need to meet consumers where they are by finding functional and practical ways to switch to more sustainable pet food packaging.

 Barriers to Sustainable Pet Food Packaging